eliaskr1/tf-job-application/README.md

 ## 🔧 What's Inside?

 - ✅ Terraform module using the [PlaygroundTech provider](https://registry.terraform.io/providers/playgroundtech/playgroundtech/latest)
-- 💾 Secrets stored in `.auto.tfvars` for clean variable injection
-- 🤖 GitHub Actions workflow to auto-apply on push
+- 🤖 GitHub Actions workflow to auto-apply on push using repository secrets
 - ✨ A sprinkle of personality!

 ---